alphagov/gds_metrics_ruby/README.md

 GDS Metrics are in Alpha and these instructions are subject to change.

 GDS Ruby metrics enable your [Ruby][] web app to export performance data to [Prometheus][], you can add metrics to your app using this [Ruby gem][].

+This gem is a thin wrapper around gitlab's [prometheus-client-mmap][] that:

+* adds a [railtie][] for easy configuration for [Rails][] apps
+* fixes label naming so it's consistent with the official [Prometheus Ruby Client][]
+* protects your `/metrics` endpoint with basic HTTP authentication for apps deployed to GOV.UK PaaS

 Once you’ve added the gem, metrics data is served from your app's metrics endpoint and is scraped by Prometheus.
 This data can be turned into performance dashboards using [Grafana][].

 You can read more about the Reliability Engineering monitoring solution [here][].